Ivo-Gatzinski/healthy-pets/README.md

 # Healthy Pets
 # 🐹 🐶 🐰 🐱 🐭
 ## Description
-- As a caring pet owner with a delicate pet, it could be overwhelmed with too many paperwork or emails form each vet visit, with hard to understand medical terms.
+- As a caring pet owner with a delicate pet, too much paperwork or many emails could be overwhelming for each vet visit, with hard to understand medical terms.
-- It is nice to have an app that can easily keep track of all the notes from the vet, with brief comments and easy to understand words.
-So the pet owner has the ability to access all the notes for the pet at one place.
+- Our app that can easily keep track of all notes from the vet, with brief comments, and easy to understand words.
+This way you can access all notes for your pet with one easy tap.

 ## Table of Contents